jupegarnica/garn-validator/README.md

       [
         { num: Number, str: String },
         { num: "2", str: "str" },
-        [new TypeValidationError('on path /num value "2" do not match constructor Number')], ],
         [
+          new TypeValidationError(
+            'on path /num value "2" do not match constructor Number' ),
+        ],
+      ],
+      [
         { num: Number, str: String },
         { num: "2", str: null },
         [
+          new TypeValidationError(
+            'on path /num value "2" do not match constructor Number' ),
+          new TypeValidationError(
-          new TypeValidationError('on path /num value "2" do not match constructor Number'), new TypeValidationError("on path /str value null do not match constructor String"), ],
+            "on path /str value null do not match constructor String" ),
+        ],
       ],
     ])(
       "should return array of errors hasErrors(%p)(%p) === %p",